-This chocolate cherry brownie recipe has become my new favorite chocolate fix!
-They are perfect to whip up for a family dessert, dinner party or something to bring to an office potluck!
+These cherry brownies have become my new favorite chocolate fix!
+They are perfect to whip up for a family dessert, dinner party, or something to bring to an office potluck!

 The brownies are soft, gooey and fudgy, and loaded with chocolate chips and cherries throughout and on top.
 They have crispy edges and tops and taste even better with a sprinkling of sea salt.